 This is a good provisional cast on and does not come undone suddenly (as can happen with the Crochet Provisional Cast-On!) but it does take longer to capture the stitches at the end.

 You can use this idea of using two yarns instead of one to make a provisional variation of many different cast ons.
-Have a look in your favourite knitting book and see how easy it would be to work this variation in an Italian or German Cast-On.
+Have a look in your favourite knitting book and see how easy it would be to work this variation in an Italian or German Cast-On, for example.
 [Ref 1]

-It is easiest to work using a circular needle since the back needle tip can be pulled out of the way after the cast-on, slipping the stitches onto the needle cord behind.
+It is easiest to work using a circular needle since the back needle tip can be pulled out of the way after the cast-on is completed, slipping the stitches onto the needle cord behind.
 Then it is easy to work the first round of stitches.

 Many of the Provisional Cast-On methods produce an end stitch which is easy to lose when you come to capture your stitches.
 In the Crochet Provisional Cast-On, for example, your very first "stitch" is actually the yarn end hanging at the end of the 1st row.
 Loop this around your pick-up needle as you start and pin it into place behind to form the stitch.
 Then your stitch count will be right.
 If you forget to do this you will find you are one stitch short!